John-Okleberry/citizens-saved-counter/README.md

 A familiar Comic Book Character feel
 __Ability to:__
----Track a count for a single day/period
+-Track a count for a single day/period
----Save daily counts over time to view progress
+-Save daily counts over time to view progress
----Ability to reset the count when restarting is desired
+-Ability to reset the count when restarting is desired

 __Stretch Goals:__
 Personalize by:
----Choose a different title, something of personal interest
----Add a background image
+-Choose a different title, something of personal interest -Add a background image
----Select a different font from a provided list
+-Select a different font from a provided list
----Make adjustments to button colors and appearance (width, border, etc.)
+-Make adjustments to button colors and appearance (width, border, etc.)
----Wrap a div around the HTML, add a max width
+-Wrap a div around the HTML, add a max width

 ## Prerequisites
+None

 ## Installation